hngkhai/PetCare-App/README.md

 This repository contains the chatbot module developed for the PetCare App—a group project where my primary responsibility was implementing the chatbot functionalities.
 The module is designed to assist users with app navigation and answer pet care-related queries through dynamic API integrations.

 ---
+## Demo

+A full demo video of the application is available on YouTube.

+Here's the youtube link: (https://www.youtube.com/watch?v=-q9BEjN1NRE)

+**Note:** My features demo starts at the **8:10** timestamp in the video.

+---

 ## Overview

 The chatbot module comprises two core components: